This metrics solution is deprecated and only works with the Elastic-based Logz.io metrics product.

 The automated deployment sets up a new Event Hub namespace and all the components you’ll need to collect metrics in one Azure region.

-Each automated deployment sets up these resources in your Azure environment:
+The automated deployment will create the following resources in your Azure environment:

 Azure requires an event hub in the same region as your services.
-Also worth noting is that you can stream data from multiple services to one event hub (as long as it’s in the same region).
+The good news is you can stream data from multiple services to the same event hub, just as long as they are in the same region.

-If you already set up an automated deployment in this region, you can skip to step 2.
+You can skip this step if you have already set up an automated deployment in this region before.

 👇 Otherwise, click this button to start the automated deployment.

 You’ll be taken to Azure, where you’ll configure the resources to be deployed.
 Make sure to use the settings shown below.